FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdate.md

 ![](/uploads/PKSUpdate-8.png)

-So download the 1.5 release of harbor and update it via Ops Manager:
+So download the 1.5 release of Harbor and update it via Ops Manager:

 ![](/uploads/PKSUpdate-9.png)

+Click on "_Apply Changes"_ and let BOSH do its magic :)

 # Conclusion